 *James Bowser was born on this date in 1846.
 He was a Black journalist and educator.

-James Dallas Bowser was born free in Weldon, North Carolina to free people of color.
-When he was about six years old, the family moved to Chillicothe, Ohio.
-His father, Henry Bowser, became one of the first Black teachers there.
-In the mid 1860s, Bowser moved to Kansas City where he also became a teacher.
+James Dallas Bowser was born free in Weldon, North Carolina, to free people of color.
+When he was six years old, the family moved to Chillicothe, Ohio.
+Henry Bowser's father became one of the first Black teachers there.
+In the mid-1860s, Bowser moved to Kansas City and became a teacher.
 In 1868, Bowser was hired to succeed James Milton Turner, principal of the Lincoln School.
 He held that job for eleven years before moving outside the city to Wyandotte County, Kansas, where he took a position as principal of another school.

 In 1873 he married Dora J. Troy of Xenia, Ohio.
 Bowser was active in Republican politics in Kansas for the rest of his life.
-In 1881 he was appointed as a mail carrier, a patronage position he held for four years, until Republican appointees were replaced by the new administration of Democratic President Grover Cleveland.
-Bowser was a member of the Republican State Central Committee in 1885 and 1886.
+In 1881 he was appointed as a mail carrier, a patronage position he held for four years until the new administration of Democratic President Grover Cleveland replaced Republican appointees.
+Bowser was a Republican State Central Committee member in 1885 and 1886.
 In 1887 he worked as a sealer of weights and measures in Kansas City.
-In the 1900s, he also worked as principal at Attucks School in Kansas City.
-In 1880, H. H. Johnson founded The Free Press in Kansas City, but was only able to afford a single issue.
-Johnson solicited the aid of Bowser, and Bowser took control of the paper starting with its second issue.
-He renamed it as the Gate City Press and became its editor.
+In the 1900s, he also worked as a principal at Attucks School in Kansas City.
+In 1880, H. H. Johnson founded The Free Press in Kansas City but could only afford a single issue.
+Johnson solicited the aid of Bowser, and Bowser took control of the paper, starting with its second issue.
+He renamed it the Gate City Press and became its editor.

 It was more biting in its criticism.
 Bowser continued to work on issues of civil rights for Blacks.
 In 1920, he was nominated by the NAACP and the Colored Civic League to become a member of the Citizen's League of Kansas City Inter-Racial Committee.
 The bi-racial committee included six black and six white members: Nat Spencer, L. A. Halbert, Walter Matscheck, O. J. Hill, R. M. Maxwell, B. M Stigall, Bowser, William Alphian, S. W. Bacote, R. T. Coles, John Love, and Frank Neal.
-The organization worked with the city to attempt to diffuse racial violence and improve housing conditions for Blacks in the city.
+The organization worked with the city to diffuse racial violence and improve black housing conditions.

-In 1921, Bowser published poem, "O Darkest Tulsa", a lament for the terrible Tulsa Race Riot.
-The poem was published on October 1, 1921 in the Kansas City Sun.
+In 1921, Bowser published a poem, "O Darkest Tulsa," a lament for the terrible Tulsa Race Riot.
+The poem was published in the Kansas City Sun on October 1, 1921.
 That same year, Bowser attended the NAACP national convention in Detroit.
-Later in his life, he was president of the Old Settlers' Association of Kansas City, wrote and told stories about the history of the city, was a member of the Presbyterian Church and a freemason.
+Later in his life, he was president of the Old Settlers' Association of Kansas City, wrote and told stories about the city's history, and was a member of the Presbyterian Church and a Freemason.
 James Bowser died at his home in Kansas City in January 1923.